mBohunickaCharles/Sudoku_Solver/README.md

 # Solving Sudoku by using Backtracking  <br><br/>

-Sudoku, originally called Number place is a logic based, combinatorical number game.
+Sudoku, a puzzle game formerly called Number Place, challenges players with logic and number-based combinations.

-Below is an example of classic sudoku game, we will be solving by using backtracking algorithm and python programming:
+Below is an example of a Sudoku puzzle, which we will solve using the backtracking algorithm in Python.

 <p align="center">
 <img width="250em" src="https://github.com/mBohunickaCharles/sudoku_solver/blob/main/image/sudoku_1.drawio.png" align = "center"/>
 </p>
 <br><br/>

-Here, we will be solving a classic sudoku game, that consists of 9x9 number grids that contains nine smaller 3x3 sections called subgrids.
-Player has to fill in empty squares with 1 to 9 digits, so there are no duplicated values in any of the horizontal lines, vertical lines and smaller 3x3 subgrids.
+We’ll be working on a classic 9x9 Sudoku puzzle, which is made up of nine 3x3 subgrids.
+The objective is to fill each empty cell with a number from 1 to 9, without repeating any number in the same row, column, or subgrid.

 <p align="center">
 <img width="250em" src="https://github.com/mBohunickaCharles/sudoku_solver/blob/main/image/horizontal.png" align = "center"/>
 <img width="250em" src="https://github.com/mBohunickaCharles/sudoku_solver/blob/main/image/vertical.png" align = "center"/>
 <img width="250em" src="https://github.com/mBohunickaCharles/sudoku_solver/blob/main/image/subgrid.png" align = "center"/>
 </p>
+To learn more about the history of Sudoku, visit this [!website](https://www.sudokuconquest.com/blog/a-brief-history-of-sudoku).
 <br><br/>

 ## Backtracking

-Backtracking is an algorithm that can be applied to many types of problems, such as puzzles, games, optimization or combinatorics.
-The basic idea is to incrementally build a solution by making a series of choices, each of which can be undone if it turns out to be wrong or undesirable.
+Backtracking is a versatile algorithm used to solve problems involving puzzles, games, optimization, and combinatorics.
+It works by building solutions step by step, allowing previous choices to be reversed if they lead to an incorrect or suboptimal outcome.

-Backtracking can be seen as a form of depth-first search, where the algorithm explores one branch of the solution space at a time, and backtracks to the previous choice point when it reaches a dead end or a better alternative.
+Backtracking can be seen as a type of depth-first search that explores one branch of the solution space at a time, retreating to a previous decision point whenever it hits a dead end or finds a better alternative.

 Pseudocode of backtracking algorithm:
 ```python